Acce5sDenied/MCBE_Parkour_wiki/README.md

 ---

 ## Glitches
 + Hitbox manipulation is a precision related glitch.
-Since bedrock uses 32-bit aritmetic, this is millions of times more effective than Java's.
+Since bedrock uses 32-bit arithmetic, this is millions of times more effective than Java's.
 + Block clipping is another precision related glitch.
 Happens at coodinates of high number.
 And powers of 2.

 ### Patched Glitches